Spark: (n) anything that activates or stimulates; inspiration or catalyst; (v) to send forth gleams or flashes

 - How would you use the funds?

-The 2014 application deadline has passed; 2015 applications must be submitted by midnight (EST) on October 16, 2015.
-Please note that no assistance will be available after 5 p.m.
-(EST).
+Applications must be submitted by midnight (EST) on October 18, 2015.
+Please note that no assistance will be available after 5:00 PM (EST) on Friday, October 16.
 Each application will be judged for originality, potential for success, and clarity of purpose.
-Applications should include some evaluation criteria that describe how you will evaluate whether your proposed project was successful
+Applications should include some evaluation criteria that describe how you will evaluate whether your proposed project was successful.

 Please complete the following: